-We are a leading developer and marketer of end-to-end technology solutions for the hospitality industry, including: hardware and software products; support, maintenance and subscription services; and, professional services.
+We are a leading developer and marketer of software enabled solutions and services to the hospitality industry, including: hardware and software products; support, maintenance and subscription services; and, professional services.
 Areas of specialization are POS, property management, inventory and procurement, workforce management, and mobile and wireless solutions designed to streamline operations, improve efficiency and enhance the guest experience.